paraguru/Zoho-CRM-Integration---PHP-API/README.md

 - Best practices for secure and efficient integration.

 # Prerequisites
-Basic understanding of PHP programming.
+- Basic understanding of PHP programming.
-Familiarity with API concepts.
+- Familiarity with API concepts.
-Access to a Zoho CRM account.
+- Access to a Zoho CRM account (Create for Free - up to 45 days).

-Getting Started
+# Getting Started
 Clone this repository: git clone https://github.com/yourusername/zoho-crm-php-integration Follow the course modules to understand each part of the integration.
 Customize the code snippets to fit your website forms.